databendlabs/openraft/guide/src/upgrade-v07-v08.md

 ## Generic Node

-Openraft v0.8 introduces generic type `openraft::NodeId` and `openraft::Node`, an application now can used any type for a node-id or node object.
+Openraft v0.8 introduces trait `openraft::NodeId`, `openraft::Node`, `openraft::entry::RaftEntry`, an application now
+can use any type for a node-id or node object.

 A type that needs `NodeId` or `Node` now has generic type parameter in them, e.g, `struct Membership {...}` became: